-FIGURE 2: SCHEMATIC CONTROL FOR DUAL-EVAPORATIVE PRE-COOLER SYSTEM ON M12-14 & M15-15
+FIGURE 2: CONTROLS SCHEMATIC FOR SYSTEMS USING CUSTOM PROGRAMED CONTROLLER (M12-14 & M15-15)

-TABLE 2: DEFINITION OF EACH OPERATING MODE
+TABLE 1: DEFINITION OF EACH OPERATING MODE

-/er 0SA Damper Cond.
-I Fans ^{1,2} Š d
+ver . .
+Cond.
+I Fans SI م

-Mode Mode Blower Temp.
-Switch Controller Compressors - Water Pump
+Mode Indoor Blower OSA Damper Temp.
+Switch Controller Compressors Water Pump

-Off OFF CLOSED OI FF OFF OFF
+Off OFF CLOSED OF F OFF OFF

-Pump While Off 2 OFF CLOSED OI F OFF ON
+Pump While Off OFF CLOSED OF F OFF ON

-Ventilation Only a Φ OH FF OFF OFF
+Ventilation Only U رە د OF F OFF OFF

-Economizer pom (pom mod OFF OFF OFF
+Economizer mode mode OFF OFF OFF

-DX1 ling tc ling to 0- -2 1 OFF
+DX1 ling tc ling tc 0- 2 1 OFF

-DX2 accorc ıccorc 0- -2 2 OFF
+DX2 Iccord accord 0-2 2 OFF

-Pump + Ventilation 2 ooint a ooint a 0 1 OFF ON
+Pump + Ventilation oointa ooint a 0 1 OFF ON

-Pump + Economizer 2 d set p l set p 0 1 OFF ON
+Pump + Economizer d set p l set p 0 1 OFF ON

-Pump + DX1 lectec slected 0-2 1-2 1 ON
+Pump + DX1 lected elected 0-2 1-2 1 ON

-Pump + DX2 eld se eld se 0-2 1-2 2 ON
+Pump + DX2 ield se ield se 0-2 1-2 2 ON

-Integrated Economizer 3 Indexed to field selected set point according to mode Indexed to field selected set point according to mode 0- -2 1-2 OFF
+Integrated Economizer d to fi d to fi 0- 2 1-2 OFF

-Pump + Integrated Economizer ndexe ndexe 0-2 1-2 1-2 ON
+Pump + Integrated Economizer Indexed to field selected set point according to mode Indexed to field selected set point according to mode 0-2 1-2 1-2 ON

-Heating ī ŢĮ C) 0 OFF
+Heating I. I ] 0 ) 0 OFF

-1 Condenser fan operation is controlled in part by head pressure measurement on the refrigerant circuit.
+&lt;sup>1 Condenser fan operation is controlled in part by head pressure measurements on the refrigerant circuit.
 Nominally, the number of condenser fans corresponds to the number of compressors operating.
 However, when head pressure is below a threshold, one or both condenser fans will cycle off, even while compressor(s) are running.

-2 The two rooftop units at the mall site use a custom-programed controller that only allows pump operation when the supply blower is active, and which enables condenser fan operation whenever the pump circulates, whether or not compressors are active.
+&lt;sup>2 The two rooftop units at the mall site use a custom-programed controller that only allows pump operation when the supply blower is active, and enables condenser fan operation whenever the pump circulates, whether or not compressors are active.
 Subsequently, these units do not operate in any scenario where the pump circulates water without condenser airflow or without supply airflow.

-3 The unit may run in full economizer mode (outside air only), or as an integrated economizer (outside air plus compressor cooling), with or without the dual-evaporative pre-cooling function.
+&lt;sup>3 The unit may run in full economizer mode (outside air only), or as an integrated economizer (outside air plus compressor cooling), with or without the dual-evaporative pre-cooling function.
 Since the retrofit provides some temperature reduction to the ventilation air stream, there is good reason to expect that equipment with the retrofit should benefit from operating with an elevated economizer changeover set point.